theNestruo/z80-asm-meter-vscode/README.md

     * `smart`: Shows total timing calculation modes that are relevant to the selection.
     * `all`: Shows all the total timing calculation modes that apply to the selection.

+* `z80-asm-meter.timings.threshold`: Number of instructions to be selected to apply alternative total timing calculation modes.
+Defaults to: `2` (2 instructions).

 * `z80-asm-meter.timings.hints`: Enables timing hints, read from the line comment.
 See [timing hints](#timing-hints).

     * `none` (default): Disables timing hints.